 Rhododendron park in Haaga

-The magnificent Alppiruusupuisto rhododendron park in the Haaga district is always a pleasant surprise.
+The magnificent rhododendron park in the Haaga district is always a pleasant surprise.
 Many locals have heard about the brilliant blossoms in springtime, but the sheer beauty really has to be experienced in person.
 What’s best is that the entire park is accessible for wheelchairs and strollers.
-The oldest rhododendrons were planted in 1975 and have since grown tall, but you can admire the flowers from above from a viewing platform.
-There are broad paths throughout the park, as well as accessible duckboards that take you through the bushes.
-The entire park covers an area of eight hectares, and you can’t avoid feeling like you’re in a jungle.
+The oldest rhododendrons were planted in 1975 and have since grown tall, but you can admire the flowers from above from viewing platforms.
+There are broad paths throughout the eight hectare park, as well as accessible duckboards that take you through the bushes.

 In addition to all the rhododendrons, you can also admire and smell the colourful azaleas.
 The blossoms at the start of June attract thousands of visitors to the park.
 Weekends especially can get busy, making access along the duckboards rather congested.
 You can also visit the park at other times of the year and enjoy the lush surroundings, listen to all the small birds and have a picnic at one of the picnic tables.
 The autumn in the park is colored by the forest garden next to the picnic area with its wonderful hydrangeas.
 The autumn colour of the azaleas is also amazing.
 In 2022, the rhododendron park received new guide boards and audio guidance, with which visitors can familiarise themselves with the plant varieties and the history of the park.
 The route from the nearby Huopalahti train station to the park is accessible.
 Find out about the history of the rhodorendron park and see the guide.

 Where?
 Laajasuontie 37, Haaga